 Drawing a line between personal and professional lives is important while interacting with new colleagues.

-Participate in different events happening in the organization, attend team lunch/dinner and other after office hours activities to learn more about your colleagues.
+Participate in different events happening in the organization, attend team outings and other after office hours activities to learn more about your colleagues.

 Understanding your colleagues’ nature will help you in finding ways to work with them and deal with them in different situations.